-For residential development of more than 10 dwellings, Applicants will be required to demonstrate how these principles have been achieved with reference to further design guidance including "The Cornwall Design Guide" "The Newquay Character Statement" and "Building for Life".

-Development in Nansledan (part of the Growth Area) will be expected to follow the principles of the Masterplan, Building codes and Design and Community Codes.

-Significant development proposals must seek input from the Cornwall Design Review Panel and demonstrate how guidance has been considered and design principles met within a comprehensive Design & Access Statement.
+- 7. To ensure development proposals use materials that are sustainable and positively enhance local character. - b.
+Where residential development of more than 10 dwellings is proposed applicants are encouraged to demonstrate how these principles have been achieved with reference to further design guidance including the 'Cornwall Design Guide', the 'Newquay Character Study', 'Building for Life' and "The Duchy of Cornwall's Pattern Book for Newquay". - c.
+Development in Nansledan (part of the Growth Area) will be expected to follow the principles of the Masterplan, Building codes and Design and Community Codes. - d.
+Where development over three stories is proposed applicants are encouraged to seek input from the Cornwall Design Review Panel and demonstrate how guidance has been considered and design principles met within a comprehensive Design & Access Statement.

+- i.
 Community consultation indicated that residents were concerned about the design of recent developments and wanted better quality development in the future.
-In seeking to foster a greater sense of community, thought should be given to the opportunities that exist for residents to interact, through the provision of well-thought out and maintained communal space, the use of lower Cornish hedges rather than high fences, a clear distinction between public and private space.
+In seeking to foster a greater sense of community, thought should be given to the opportunities that exist for residents to interact, through the provision of well-thought out and maintained communal space, the use of lower Cornish hedges rather than high fences, a clear distinction between public and private space. - ii.
 The real quality of architectural and urban design goes beyond the appearance or style of buildings.
 To be really sustainable and considered of great value to the community, good development will follow a number of key principles.
 For any larger housing development, those principles are set out in the "Building for Life" guidance which can be used to produce a scored assessment or accreditation for the scheme.
-They can also be used as a self-guiding checklist to demonstrate that good principles have been used to develop the scheme.
+They can also be used as a self-guiding checklist to demonstrate that good principles have been used to develop the scheme. - iii.
 The 'Cornwall Design Guide' sets out principles and good examples of design approaches for all building and landscape development.
-These principles can be used to improve the design process and recorded as evidence to support applications.

-The Newquay Character Statement will be produced as a checklist of key characteristics and design objectives relevant to each character area in the town that have been assessed as part of the Neighbourhood Plan.

-Development in the Nansledan Growth Area has followed an exemplary route of Enquiry by Design, Newquay Pattern Book assessment, Masterplan development, Design Coding, Cornwall Design Review Panel and extensive community engagement.
+These principles can be used to improve the design process and recorded as evidence to support applications. - iv.
+The 'Newquay Character Study' has been produced as a checklist of key characteristics and design objectives relevant to each character area in the Town and Parish.
+This character study and guidance is based on the Urban Survey, the Duchy of Cornwall's Pattern Book, community consultations, Steering Group and consultant analysis and specific surveys undertaken by community volunteers.
+The original CSUS cells are recorded in Map D1a and the Character Areas that extend across the Town and the Parish recorded in Map D1b. - v.
+Development in the Nansledan Growth Area has followed an exemplary route of Enquiry by Design, assessment against 'The Duchy of Cornwall's Pattern book for Newquay', Masterplan development, Design Coding, Cornwall Design Review Panel and extensive community engagement.

+vi.
 The Cornwall Design Review Panel is a peer group review by independent designers and development professionals administratively supported by Cornwall Council.
 It is a paid for service that will produce a written independent report after a workshop or meeting with the applicant.
 The review and report can freely be used to improve the proposal and will remain confidential until a planning application is made.

-D2 - Scale and location of development
+D2 Scale and Location of Development